5 Days Serengeti Safari

 Meserani Snake Park Tours

 The snake park is located 25km west of Arusha on the route to the Serengeti and Ngorongoro crater.
 Travel to Meserani Snake Park can feed baboons, hold wild tortoises, and get up close with dozens of slithering snakes.
 Expert guides explain the difference between each of the species protected at Meserani and explore the necessary steps to protect people from their poison.

 The snake park provides various activities, take a guided tour and learn about some of the most dangerous snakes in the world, from the Black and Green Mamba, Egyptian Cobra, Puff Adders, and many more.
 Capture your special moment and hold a real live snake.
 Check out the 3m plus crocodiles at feeding time and touch a baby crocodile.

 In addition to lethal black mamba, spitting cobras, and the impressive African python, Meserani Snake Park is also home to monitor lizards, crocodiles, and other reptiles.
 Travelers can wander the grounds, explore the exhibits, and even venture to the nearby clinic that provides free medical services to the Maasai people.
 A popular cultural museum offers an opportunity to learn more about this iconic culture and

-You can also enjoy your personal Maasai guide who will take you on a spectacular tour of the Maasai Cultural Museum, to jumping on a camel and going on safari to the local village.
+You can also enjoy your personal Maasai guide who will take you on a spectacular tour of the Maasai Cultural Museum, to jumping on a camel and going on a safari to the local village.
 The festive Snake Park Bar is a perfect spot to sip a cool drink and catch some serious shade after a day under the African sun

 After that scary and unforgettable moment, we will straight to the airport to catch your flight to Zanzibar